yt-project/unyt/paper/paper.md

 ![A benchmark comparing the ratio of the time to apply units to lists and NumPy `ndarray` instances to the time to interpret the same list or `ndarray` to an `ndarray`.
 This ratio, $T_{\rm package}/T_{\rm numpy}$, corresponds to the overhead of converting data to work with one of the three packages.
 Values close to unity correspond to zero or negligible overhead, while values larger than unity correspond to measureable overhead.
 Optimally all values would be near unity.
 In practice, applying units to small arrays incurs substantial overhead.
 Each test is shown for three different sizes of input data, including inputs with size 3, 1,000, and 1,000,000.
 The black lines at the top of the bars indicate the sample standard deviation.
 The $T_{\rm numpy}$ time is calculated by benchmarking the time to perform `np.asarray(data)` where `data` is either a `list` or an `ndarray`.](apply.png)

-In addition, the `Quantity` class provided by `Pint` is not a subclass of NumPy's ndarray.
+In addition, the `Quantity` class provided by `Pint` is not a subclass of NumPy's `ndarray`.
 Instead, it is a wrapper around an internal `ndarray` buffer.
-This simplifies the implementation of `Pint` by avoiding the somewhat arcane process for creating an ndarray subclass, although the `Pint` `Quantity` class must also be careful to emulate the full NumPy `ndarray` API so that it can be a drop-in replacement for `ndarray`.
+This simplifies the implementation of `Pint` by avoiding the somewhat arcane process for creating an `ndarray` subclass, although the `Pint` `Quantity` class must also be careful to emulate the full NumPy `ndarray` API so that it can be a drop-in replacement for `ndarray`.

 Finally, in comparing the output of our benchmarks of `Pint`, `astropy.units`, and `unyt`, we found that in-place operations making use of a NumPy `ufunc` will